AgentArtel/railway-mcp-test/README.md

-# Railway MCP Server for Lovable
+# Unified MCP Server for Lovable

-A dedicated Model Context Protocol (MCP) server hosted on Railway, designed to provide custom components and tools for Lovable development.
+A centralized Model Context Protocol (MCP) server hosted on Railway that combines multiple MCP providers in one place.
+Currently includes **Magic UI** and **Custom Components** - easily extensible to add more!

 ## 🎯 Purpose

-This server hosts MCP servers that can be attached to Lovable, ensuring you always use the components you want during development.
-It provides a centralized component library and tools that Lovable's AI can access.
+This is a **unified MCP server** that hosts multiple MCP providers, giving you a single endpoint to access all your component libraries and tools.
+Perfect for Lovable development where you want consistent access to Magic UI components and your custom components.

+### Why Unified?

+- **Single Connection**: Connect once to Lovable, access all your MCP servers
+- **Easy Management**: All MCP servers in one codebase
+- **Extensible**: Add new MCP providers easily with the modular architecture
+- **Always Available**: Railway keeps it running 24/7

 ## 🚀 Quick Start